kakwa/libemf2svg/README.md

 the upper-left corner: x-coordinates increase to the right; y-coordinates increase from top to bottom.

 The SVG coordinate system, on the other hand, uses the same origin (`[0,0]` point) at the bottom-left corner: x-coordinates increase to the right; but y-coordinates increase from top to bottom.

-Typically, a simple shift of the y-axis is used to transform from EMF coordinates to SVG coordinates.
+Typically, a simple shift of the y-axis through a single SVG/CSS transformation is used to transform from EMF coordinates to SVG coordinates.

-However, some tools under certain circumstances (for instance, SparxSystem Enterprise Architect in Wine) generate EMF files with malformed coordinates.
-These images have an origin in the top-left corner with y-coordinates increasing from top to bottom, yet these y-coordinates are inverted (multiplied by `-1`) to simulate a normal EMF look.
+However, under certain circumstances some tools (for instance, SparxSystem Enterprise Architect in Wine) will generate EMF files with malformed coordinates.
+These images have an origin at the top-left corner with y-coordinates increasing from top to bottom, yet these y-coordinates are inverted (multiplied by `-1`) to simulate a normal EMF look.

-Furthermore, this inversion phenomenon is not "`real`" mirroring, it occurs to all objects of the hierarchy.
+Furthermore, this inversion phenomenon cannot be solved with plain mirroring as it occurs to all (complex) objects of the hierarchy.
 For example, text boxes have only their y-coordinate anchor point mirrored, but the text direction is set properly.

-This specific layout issue cannot be fixed by single svg/css transformation operation, therefore, the processing code detects and inverts only the affected y-coordinates, while keeping other attributes intact.
+This specific layout issue cannot be fixed by a single SVG/CSS transformation, and therefore the processing code is required to detect and invert only the affected y-coordinates, while keeping other attributes intact.

 Contributing